Kasey Kahne: Gillette Evernham Motorsports and Richard Petty Motorsports (2008–2010)

 Following two consecutive 40th-place finishes (a Bristol Motor Speedway wreck caused by miscommunications between Casey Mears and his spotter, and an engine failure at Michigan International Speedway), Kahne found himself sitting outside of the Top 12, out of contention for the Chase.
 At the start of the last regular season race, at Richmond International Raceway, he, David Ragan, and Clint Bowyer were vying for that 12th spot.
 Unfortunately for him, Kahne was not able to make up enough points to put him into the Chase for the Sprint Cup.
 He missed the 2008 Chase by 69 points and ended the season finishing 14th.

-Kahne's new team for 2009, Richard Petty Motorsports, was the result of a merger between his team's previous incarnation, Gillett Evernham Motorsports and Petty Enterprises.
-The year started off inconsistent for Kahne, with early Top 10 finishes at Atlanta and Bristol.
+Kahne's new team for 2009, Richard Petty Motorsports, was the result of a merger between his team's previous incarnation, Gillett Evernham Motorsports, and Petty Enterprises.
+The year started off inconsistently for Kahne, with early top-ten finishes at Atlanta and Bristol.
 Kahne won the Toyota/Save Mart 350 event on June 21, 2009, for his first road course win.

-After a hot summer streak that saw three top 10s in a row, Kahne climbed into Chase contention.
+After a hot summer streak that saw three top-tens in a row, Kahne climbed into Chase contention.
 During the Pep Boys Auto 500 on September 6, 2009, Kahne made a late race pass and held off Kevin Harvick for his second win of the season.
-Following the first 26 races of the season Kahne was in the Top 12 in points, earning him a place in the Chase for the Championship.
+Following the first 26 races of the season, Kahne was in the top-twelve in points, earning him a place in the Chase for the Championship.
 He was seeded fourth in points.
 After suffering an engine failure at New Hampshire and a crash in California, Kahne struggled to get back into contention for the championship and finished 10th in the final season standings, despite finishing second in the AMP Energy 500 at Talladega Superspeedway.

 On September 10, 2009, it was announced that Richard Petty Motorsports would merge with Yates Racing.
 Kahne would remain as one of four drivers of RPM alongside his current teammates Sadler and Allmendinger, as well as Yates Racing driver Paul Menard.
 The team changed manufacturers to Ford and received Roush-Yates engines and other equipment from Roush Fenway Racing.

 Driving the new Ford Fusion car, Kahne won the Gatorade Duel No. 2 at Daytona International Speedway on February 11, 2010.
 He also finished in second position in the 2010 Budweiser Shootout.
 Kahne ended up 30th in the Daytona 500 after being wrecked late in the race.
 He had been running up front for most of the race and had the fastest lap of the race.
-Kahne had a strong car at the Auto Club 500; however he spun late in turn 4.
+Kahne had a strong car at the Auto Club 500; however, he spun late in turn 4.